mattnite/zig-mbedtls/README.md

 ### Link to your application

-In order to statically link mbedtls into your application and access the bindings with a configurable import string:
+In order to statically link mbedtls into your application:

 ```zig
 const mbedtls = @import("path/to/mbedtls.zig");